Canadian Space Milestones

 Shuttle Atlantis lifts off for mission STS-86, the 7th docking mission with Mir.
 The CAPE experiments, the most important set of space protein crystal growth (PCG) experiments that Canada has ever performed are transferred.
 Some 800 protein samples from 15 universities and 12 secondary schools are processed in four months by U.S. astronaut David Wolf.
 The CAPE samples are taken back to CSA headquarters in Quebec on February 2, 1998.

 The Canadian Space Agency selects MacDonald, Dettwiler and Associates (MDA) of Richmond, British Columbia, to build RADARSAT-2, a lighter, cheaper and more advanced follow-on satellite to RADARSAT-1.
-The second Canadian Earth-observation satellite will have a resolution of three metres.
-The CSA invests $225 million in the $305-million program.
-MDA contributes $80 million and will own and operate the spacecraft.
+The second Canadian Earth-observation satellite has a resolution of three metres.

-At precisely 1:12 p.m.
-(EDT) on this Friday (Saturday, July 4, 3:12 am, in Japan), Japan's first Martian probe, Planet-B, is launched from the Kagoshima Space Center.
+Launch (July 4, in Japan) of Japan's first Martian probe, Planet-B, from the Kagoshima Space Center.
 The probe, renamed Nozomi as soon as it reaches orbit, carries a small, 3.25-kilogram Canadian instrument, the Thermal Plasma Analyzer (TPA) to measure the local Martian plasma density, drift velocity of charged particles in the thin atmosphere, and temperature, in an effort to understand energy processes in the planet's magnetosphere.
-Andrew Yau, a professor at the Institute of Space Research of the University of Calgary, in Alberta, is the Principal Investigator for this experiment.
-A performance problem in Nozomi's propulsion system in December pushes back the rendezvous with Mars in December 2003 or January 2004 rather than on its planned date, October11, 1999.
+Andrew Yau, a professor at the Institute of Space Research of the University of Calgary, Alberta, is the Principal Investigator for this experiment.
+In April 2002, Nozomi experiences a very strong solar energetic proton event associated with a strong solar flare.
+This causes a short circuit in one of the subsystems which makes the Mars orbit insertion impossible.
+On December 10, 2003, Japanese officials confirm that it was impossible to place Nozomi in orbit around Mars.
+With its mission now canceled, the satellite follows a harmless large elliptic solar orbit.

 Legendary U.S. astronaut John Herschel Glenn returns to space 36 years after his historic flight on Friendship 7.
 The 77-year-old Ohio Senator participates in mission STS-95 aboard Shuttle Discovery.
 During this mission, the oldest astronaut in space is responsible for tending two of three Canadian experiments: the OSTEO experiment for growing bone cells in microgravity, and SepTech, a fluid physics experiment to separate healthy cells from cancerous ones.
 The third is a protein crystal growth experiment.